kuzudb/kuzudb.github.io/docs/blog/wcoj.md

 factorization and worst-case optimal join algorithms that we have integrated into Kùzu to optimize for many-to-many joins.
 My goal in these blog posts was to explain these ideas to a general CS/software engineering audience and I hope these posts have made this material more approachable.
+My other goal was to show the role of theory in advancing systems.
+Both of these ideas emerged from pen-and-paper theory papers that theoreticians wrote but gave clear advice to DBMS developers.
-As I said many times, I'm convinced that among many other techniques, these techniques need to be integral to any GDBMS that wants to be competitive in performance.
+As I said many times, I'm convinced that among many other techniques, these two techniques need to be integral to any GDBMS that wants to be competitive in performance, because queries with many-to-many joins are first-class-citizens in the workloads of these systems.

 We will keep writing more blog posts in the later months about our new releases, and other technical topics.
 If there are things you'd like us to write about,